 Another tip is to get rid of apps on your Apple Watch that you don't need.

-Apple says that there were 3,500 apps available for the Apple Watch at launch, but we certainly don't recommend that you install all of them.
+Apple says that there were 3,500 apps available for the Apple Watch at launch, and there are far more now; but we certainly don't recommend that you install all of them.
 This is because each app will be moving info between your iPhone and Apple Watch.
-So be choosy about what apps you add to your Watch, just because there is a Apple Watch version of an app you use on your iPhone doesn’t mean you should add it to your Watch.
+Be choosy.

 You can only remove third-party apps, however.
-If you want to remove apps from your Apple Watch go the the Apple Watch app on your iPhone, scroll down to the app you wish to remove, and toggle toe Show App on Apple Watch to off.
-You can also remove them from Glances here.
+If you want to remove apps from your Apple Watch go to the Watch app on your iPhone, scroll down to the app you wish to remove, and toggle Show App on Apple Watch to off.

 Get more power